openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 Checkout the docs for more details on [how to configure Grafana Alloy to collect OpenTelemetry data](https://grafana.com/docs/alloy/latest/collect/opentelemetry-data/)

-The OTLP receiver needs the be reachable by functions so they can send their telemetry data.
+The OTLP receiver needs to be reachable by functions so they can send their telemetry data.
 The `extraPorts` parameter is used to add both HTTP and gRPC ports to the alloy service that is created by the Chart.

 To deploy Alloy to the cluster run: